run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/validate-ticket.md

          * Save Solution/Answer in the Knowledge Base: in order to the checkbox "Save Solution/Answer in the Knowledge Base" is visible, check the parametrization of the Knowledge Management process;

+           !!! warning "ATTENTION"
+              The steps of resolution of the Ticket may be suggestion of a new knowledge, being evaluated beforehand to be effective.
+It               is also possible to suggest a name for this new knowledge in the Title Knowledge Base field".

          * Justification of SLA expired: the visibility of this field is conditioned to the SLA status expired for the attendance in question;

          * Temporary Solution: indicate if the activity performed to attend the incident was a temporary solution.

     - If the type of request is "Request", complete the field ""Answer Solution"", describe what was made to attend the service request.

-    !!!
-Abstract "ATTENTION"

-        The steps of resolution of the Ticket may be suggestion of a new knowledge, being evaluated beforehand to be effective.
-It is           also possible to suggest a name for this new knowledge in the Title Knowledge Base field".

 5. Click on the "Option" button and definy the next step: